How do malware evade analysis?

 Packer Detection #

-Most malware are packed.
+Most malware is packed.
 Packed files look like encrypted files, but they are self-running (i.e. self-unpacking).
 On the other hand, encrypted files need some decryption keys before they can be usefully executed.

 Since these files are self-unpacking, the unpacking code is not packed.
-Files packed with the same algorithm (e.g. UPX) would have a very similar unpacking algorithm.
+Files packed with the same algorithm (e.g. Ultimate Packer for eXecutables or UPX, a common open-source packer) would have a very similar unpacking algorithm.
 Then, these unpacking algorithms can be used to identify malware.

 For example,